ksharonin/feds-benchmarking/paper.md

     orcid: 0000-0000-0000-0000
     equal-contrib: true
     affiliation: 1
-  - name: Tempest Mccabe
+  - name: Author Without ORCID
     equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
+    affiliation: 2
+  - name: Author with no affiliation
+    corresponding: true # (This is how to denote the corresponding author)
-    affiliation: 1
+    affiliation: 3
 affiliations:
  - name: NASA Goddard Space and Flight Center
    index: 1
+ - name: Institution Name, Country
+   index: 2
+ - name: Independent Researcher, Country
+   index: 3
 date: 16 November 2023
 bibliography: paper.bib